Search the GHTC website

 The US government is leading efforts to advance research and development (R&D) to end the TB epidemic through a whole-of-government approach:

-• Centers for Disease Control and Prevention supports clinical and epidemiological research for TB through national and international partnerships such as the TB Trials Consortium, which has supported the development and implementation of new TB technologies and significantly improved global TB treatment and prevention guidelines.
+• Centers for Disease Control and Prevention (CDC) supports clinical and epidemiological research for TB through national and international partnerships, such as the TB Trials Consortium, which has supported the development and implementation of new TB technologies and significantly improved global TB treatment and prevention guidelines.

-• Department of Defense has funded research on TB vaccines, drugs, and diagnostics through the Congressionally Directed Medical Research Programs.
+• Department of Defense has funded research on TB vaccines, drugs, and diagnostics through the Congressionally Directed Medical Research Programs (CDMRP) and other contracts, but, to enable the former, TB must be added each year to the CDMRP list of eligible diseases.

 Download PDF